Pennsylvania

 Absentee Ballot Process

-Emergency absentee ballots are available!
-If you have a last minute unexpected illness, disability or absence after the deadline to request an absentee ballot you can request an emergency absentee ballot.
+In case of an unexpected illness, disability, or emergency after the absentee ballot deadline, you can request an emergency absentee ballot.

 For specifics, you can find your local county clerk contact info here.